 NEHC 20001-20002-20003/30001-30002-30003.
 Ancient Near Eastern History and Society I, II, III.
 Taking these courses in sequence is not required.
 This sequence meets the general education requirement in civilization studies.
 This sequence surveys the history of the ancient Near East.
 Areas covered include Egypt, Mesopotamia, Anatolia, and the Levant (Syria-Palestine).
-This sequence is offered in alternate years.
 Autumn, Winter, Spring.
+Not offered 2010-11; will be offered 2011-12.

 NEHC 20001/30001.
 Ancient Near Eastern History and Society I: Egypt.
 This course surveys the political, social, and economic history of ancient Egypt from pre-dynastic times (ca. 3400 BC) until the advent of Islam in the seventh century of our era.
-J. Johnson, R. Ritner, H. Papazian.
 Autumn.